Total TimePrep: 25 min. + rising Bake: 10 min.

 - Punch dough down; divide in half.
 Roll each portion into a 12-in. circle.
 Brush each with 1 tablespoon melted butter, and cut into 12 wedges.
 Roll up wedges from the wide end and place point side down 2 in. apart on greased baking sheets.
 Curve ends to form crescents.
 Cover and let rise until doubled, about 45 minutes.

-- Bake at 375° for 8-10 minutes or until golden.
+- Bake at 375° until golden, 8-10 minutes.
 Brush with additional melted butter if desired.
-Yield: 2 dozen.